How to Clean the Mop you Depend on

 If the mop head starts to look run down or if you’re unable to remove all stains and blemishes during the cleaning process, it’s time to replace it.
 Another option is to purchase disposable wet mop heads that can be replaced after every use.

 The last step of the cleaning process is one of the most important.
-According to Safe Work Australia, the less water in an area, the fewer bacteria can grow.
+According to Safe Work Australia, fewer bacteria can grow with less water in an area.
 That means using a clean, dry mop is a better and safer way to clean.

 Try these drying and storing methods.